Banging Toolbox

 What storage types can you use?

-1. The socket box that came with them
+1. The socket box that came with a complete set

 So, how to organize sockets in the toolbox?

-A good 3/8 and 1/2 inch combo kit has its own carrying case.
+Here’s what we think for a complete 3/8 and 1/2 inch combo kit with a carrying case.

 These portable magnetic trays can take up a lot of space but can be bought for cheap.
 Their magnets are strong and can even help clean the sockets by collecting metal shavings.

-All you have to do is put your sockets on their respective slots and the magnets will secure them.
+All you have to do is put your sockets on their respective slots and the magnets will secure the metal parts down.

 A large handle on one side allows you to easily carry your sockets around from job to job without fear of sockets falling off and getting misplaced.